-The Google Maps app is one of the most convenient navigation methods out there.
+The Google Maps app is super easy for getting around, whether you are exploring your neighborhood, figuring out your commute, or getting lost in a new city.
 However, Google’s reputation for handling data leaves a lot to be desired.
-If you’re privacy-conscious, you should try and find Google Maps alternatives ASAP.
+If you’re privacy-conscious, you should look for Google Maps alternatives ASAP.

 “Navigation apps that treat your data with dignity and respect, you say?”
 Yes.
-Below, we will go through five Google Maps alternatives you can use to maintain your privacy (and four more if you simply don’t like Google).
+We have curated a list of five Google Maps alternatives you can use to maintain your privacy (and four more if you simply don’t like Google).

 The five best Google Maps alternatives for privacy